Eyewitness testimony: Reconstructive memory

+In a study by Talarico and Rubin, it was found that although many had high confidence in their accuracy in recalling 9/11, these memories were not fully accurate.
+Although these memories were especially significant, participants recalled 9/11 flashbulb memories were no more accurate than mundane memories.
+Overall, the vividness of emotionally charged memories causes witness’ to have greater faith in their recollection despite being susceptible to forgetting over time.

 Further research of schemas shows memories that are inconsistent with a schema decay faster than those that match up with a schema.
 Tuckey and Brewer found pieces of information that were inconsistent with a typical robbery decayed much faster than those that were schema consistent over a 12-week period, unless the information stood out as being extremely unusual.
 The use of schemas has been shown to increase the accuracy of recall of schema-consistent information but this comes at the cost of decreased recall of schema-inconsistent information.

+Additional research has demonstrated that memory is not only influenced by schemas and emotions, but also by the way post-event information is introduced.
+In a classic study, Loftus and Palmer (1974) showed that participants' recollection of a car accident varied significantly depending on the phrasing of the questions they were asked.
+For example, participants who were asked how fast the cars were going when they "smashed" into each other estimated higher speeds than those asked when the cars "hit" each other.
+This phenomenon, known as the misinformation effect, highlights how suggestive questioning can distort memory.
+Supporting this, Tuckey and Brewer (2003) found that schema-consistent information is more likely to be retained over time, while inconsistent details tend to decay unless they are highly distinctive.
+These findings further emphasize the reconstructive nature of memory and the need for caution in how eyewitnesses are questioned.

+Overall, it is essential to consider a person’s affect when assessing eyewitness testimony.
+Intense feelings of fear and shock can leave a person feeling as though they have a concrete hold of events despite being as flawed as any ordinary memory.
+Validating a witness’ confidence in their recall can lead to redirection of a trial.
+While it is important to consider eyewitness testimony, it is essential to view it as subjective rather than fact.

 Misinformation effect

 Elizabeth Loftus is one of the leading psychologists in the field of eyewitness testimony.
 She provided extensive research on this topic, revolutionizing the field with her bold stance that challenges the credibility of eyewitness testimony in court.
 She suggests that memory is not reliable and goes to great lengths to provide support for her arguments.
 She mainly focuses on the integration of misinformation with the original memory, forming a new memory.
 Some of her most convincing experiments support this claim: